georgeneokq/agno-agui-test/README.md

 4. Enter "Tesla" into the chat.
 For testing, I have hardcoded for the tools to support this one value.

-5. I will commit the patched up version - to test that the bug actually happens, look at `main.py` and comment/uncomment lines 4/5 as required.
+5. To reproduce the bugs that I have described fixes for below, look at `agents/src/main.py` and comment/uncomment lines 4/5 as required.

 ## Fixes